NRS Ninja PFD

 Lastly, I love the Ninja’s sleek, uncomplicated design.
 It’s relatively clean – no unneccesary extra buckles and straps and geegaws (love that word), save for the front lash tab/emergency knife holder (a standard on most vests, I know, but I’ve never understood the rescue knife thing – seems more dangerous to have a knife lashed to my chest).

 And though it’s been a few years since the redesign, might I add that the NRS logo is much nicer looking than it was before?
 So even the branding is sleek.

-Let’s start with the simple one.
+Now if there’s one thing I don’t care for with this PFD, it’s a relatively simple one.
 The name.
 Ninja?
 Really?
 This is a vest for adults, right?
 I mean, it does say Adult.
 My five-year-old is really into ninjas right now.
 I never got into them, and I’m hoping he’ll grow out of it soon.
 Have ninjas ever been cool?
 The NRS Tax Prep Specialist PFD sounds cooler, more secure, and more relevant to me at this point in my life (sorry NRS – I like your logo now but I don’t care much for your naming on this one).

 (Wait for it – by 2020, I’m hoping you’ll see a ton of waterproof pfds due to this post.
 And pfd manufacturers, please send me a cut of all those sweet, sweet profits).